jvansch1/ycharts-wiki/Onboarding-for-New-Hires.md

 - [ ] Setup time for you to meet with some of our leaders in Chicago as well as New York.
 - [ ] Meet with your manager to go over what your goals are and setup a weekly meeting with them.
 - [ ] Get a walkthrough of our site with the Product Manager and see what exactly we are selling.
-- [ ] Start on some of the [required reading](https://github.com/ycharts/ycharts/wiki/Required-Reading-List) that you will do more of next week.
+- [ ] Start on some of the [required reading](https://github.com/ycharts/ycharts/wiki/Required-Reading-List)

 ### Week 2
 After getting your feet wet in the first week, you will get to write some code and do a mini project.